NoelDeMartin/soukai/docs/guide/using-models.md

 User.all().then(users => {
     const user = users[0];

-    // At this point, this will be undefined console.log(user.posts);
+    // At this point, this will return undefined console.log(user.posts);

     user.loadRelation('posts').then(posts => {
-        // Loaded models will be returned and also be available in the model console.log(posts);
+        // Loaded models will be returned and also be accesible as a model property console.log(posts);
         console.log(user.posts);
     });